kumu/docs/guides/data-editor.md

 ## Adding new elements or connections

-You can quickly and easily add new elements or connections by scrolling to the bottom of the spreadsheet and typing into the blank row at the bottom.
+You can quickly and easily add new elements or connections by scrolling to the bottom of the spreadsheet and entering text into the blank row at the bottom.

 ![](../images/data-editor-add-new.jpg)